TOE RIVER ARTS STUDIO TOUR

 For more information, please call 828.682.7215 or email.

 Twenty-four years ago, a handful of visual artists got together in one of the many studios peppered around the area and decided that it would be a great idea to open their studios to visitors for just a day.
 It would be a win-win.
 No pack up, load up, drive to a show or festival.
 No boxing and taking to UPS, or getting in the van and driving deliveries around the east coast.
 On the other end, visitors could come and experience what it’s like to live in the quiet mountains of the Blue Ridge.
 To understand what catalyzed that artist to create what they are seeing, touching.
 To breathe sawdust, clay.
 Feel heat from the kilns.
 See sand before it becomes molten and clear.

 And so began the Toe River Arts Studio Tour.
-From 18 to over 100.
-Welcome
+Welcome to the Art of the Journey.

 #47 Teresa Pietsch Pottery

 Stanley Mace Andersen